camunda/camunda-docs-static/enterprise/content/download.md

 ## XSLT Extension

-Please note that this feature can be used from camunda BPM 7.2.x onwards.
+Please note that this feature can be used from Camunda BPM 7.2.x onwards.

 <table class="table">
   <thead>